( ENSPIRE She Did That ) Self-Made Influencer Overcomes the Trauma and Mental Health Struggles

 ENSPIRE Contributor: Chante` Wiltz

-Right now, more than ever, the younger generation is stepping out of their established comfort zone to defy the expectations that are set in place for them.
-They are creating a sense of normalcy with advocations of mental health and negative emotional well-being while simultaneously breaking the ‘age requirement’ society as adopted in order to impact the surrounding environment.
+Right now more than ever, the younger generation is defying the expectations that are set in place for them.
+They are creating a sense of normalcy in advocating for of mental health and breaking the ‘age requirement’ society has to impact the world around you.
 23 -year- old Ja’Kyia Horn is a perfect model for Generation Z to aspire to imitate in their own unique way.

 Ja’Kyia Horn embarked on her journey when she was only 16 years old.
-She started off strong by expressing her charismatic personality with her fashion across several social media platforms.
-Naturally, brands began contacting her to offer a multitude of brand ambassador opportunities sparking the take-off of her own personal branding and rise of following.
-Horn took advantage of the given opportunity to become a registered dental assistant in order to gain experience for her later created teeth whitening and cosmetics business, Luxury Smiles, in Northport, Alabama.
+She started off strong by expressing her charismatic personality and fashion sense across several social media platforms.
+Naturally, brands began contacting her to offer a multitude of brand ambassador opportunities, sparking her own personal brand.
+Horn took advantage of the given opportunity to become a registered dental assistant, later creating teeth whitening and cosmetics business Luxury Smiles in Northport, Alabama.

 Yet, even with so many achievements and upcoming projects on her plate, Horn has displayed that she can do anything she puts her mind to regardless of any hardships she encounters as a mother and intelligent African American woman.